freechipsproject/chisel-lang-governance/constitution.md

 ### Volunteers
 Volunteers are people who want to contribute to a Chisel project, but do not commit to a regular contribution.
 They do not have voting rights, and no registration is required.
 Volunteers may attend development meetings.
-Volunteers may contribute through PR’s to Chisel repositories, and are encouraged to review and comment but they cannot accept PR requests.
+Volunteers may contribute through PRs to Chisel repositories, and are encouraged to review and comment but they cannot accept PR requests.
 It is hoped that volunteers will become developers.

 ## Collaboration Policy
-The CWG’s standard communication channels and development policies are outlined as follows, and will likely be adopted for other associated CHIPS Alliance working groups.
+The CWGs standard communication channels and development policies are outlined as follows, and will likely be adopted for other associated CHIPS Alliance working groups.

 ## Communication Channels